Updated August 2018

 I want to travel to _ Destination_ for _Duration_.
 I’m want to book a _Verb_ trip.
 Go.

 By doing this, you can collect information about your audience while they are on the site then use this to customize calls-to-action on other pages and provide a personalized experience.

-As I mentioned before, people aren’t likely to read 100% of your copy.
+As we mentioned before, people aren’t likely to read 100 percent of your copy.
 It is up to you to create an experience that allows for the finding, capturing, and retaining some of the information.
 When designing your page, target your audience’s emotions, create the “Eureka” moment, and design it so it stands out.

 Put time into your calls-to-action to be sure they are attractive and motivating to inspire your audience to take action.
 By doing this, you should have created the page that inspires your audience to book now.
 These are principles our team follows when designing and building our travel and tourism websites, click the link and see for yourself.